Skip to main content

 224.689 Health Behavior Change at the Individual, Household and Community Levels

-2. Appropriately select and apply behavioral science theories to studying health problems in diverse populations.
+2. Appropriately identify, select and apply fundamental behavioral science theories to study health problems and behavior change interventions in diverse populations.
 410.600 Fundamentals of Health, Behavior and Society OR

 224.689 Health Behavior Change at the Individual, Household and Community Levels

-3. Utilize effective assessment and program planning skills to design health-promoting programs and policies.
+3. Have a working knowledge of program planning frameworks to design pubic health programs and interventions.
 410.620 Program Planning for Health Behavior Change OR

-5. Appropriately apply behavioral science methods to evaluate behavioral interventions.
+5. Appropriately apply behavioral science methods, such as process and impact evaluations, to evaluate behavioral interventions.
 380.611 Fundamentals of Program Evaluation

 Faculty Concentration Directors